 Are there any after school clubs?

-Yes, we have several: these include football, tennis, multi-skills, zumba, craft, choir, etc. These can vary so please check the website for up-to-date information.
+Yes, we have several: these include football, tennis, netball, multi-skills, craft, choir, etc. These can vary, so please check the website for up-to-date information.

 Do the children go on any visits?